 I highly encourage you to lace up your sneakers or roll out your yoga mats.
 We’re going to alleviate the pain of missing our long-distance significant others with a different kind of pain — the good kind.

 Do you use exercise as a medicine to the empty feeling of missing your loved one?
-What’s your preferred way of exercise?
+What’s your preferred way of exercise? do you love being In a Relationship with the Gym?
 Share with us!